Q&A with Wolf Expert Rick McIntyre

 A: The rangers can tell them where they’ve been spotted recently, or they may see me out in the park.
 I get out early and since most of the wolf packs include at least one wolf with a radio collar, I use telemetry equipment to find them.
 When people come along and see me looking at something with a spotting scope, it’s a totally normal thing for them to ask what’s going on.
 Since there’s a lot of misunderstanding of wolves and I feel it’s very important to talk to guests and answer their questions, I’ll invite them to look through the scope and tell them the life stories of some of the animals they are seeing.

-Just speaking with one person at a time can create more sympathy and acceptance and understanding of wolves.
+Just speaking with one person at a time can create more sympathy, acceptance, and understanding of wolves.

 Q: What are some tips to follow if you want to photograph a wolf?